 Asymptomatic bacteriuria, UTI, and pyelonephritis increase risk of

-Treatment of symptomatic UTI is not changed by pregnancy, except drugs that may harm the fetus are avoided (see Table: Some Drugs With Adverse Effects During Pregnancy).
+Treatment of symptomatic UTI is not changed by pregnancy, except drugs that may harm the fetus are avoided (see table Some Drugs With Adverse Effects During Pregnancy Some Drugs With Adverse Effects During Pregnancy ).
 Because asymptomatic bacteriuria may lead to pyelonephritis, it should be treated with antibiotics similar to an acute UTI.

 Antibacterial drug selection is based on individual and local susceptibility and resistance patterns, but good initial empiric choices include the following: